24 Mar 2020

 - Life In Mind and the National Mental Health Commission have developed a landing page consolidating resources available in to one spot.
 This will be updated regularly.

 - RUOK? have shared a message on the importance of staying connected and how to recognise the signs that someone may be struggling.

 - ReachOut have developed resources and practical tips to help young people look after their wellbeing during the COVID-19 outbreak, as well as specific tips for parents about how to talk to their teenagers about COVID-19.

-- headspace have developed tips for young people coping with stress related to COVID-19.
+- headspace have developed tips for young people on how to cope with stress related to Coronavirus.

-- UNICEF Australia have developed resources and tips to support parents and teachers in talking to children about COVID-19 as well as information on how employers can support working parents during the coronavirus outbreak.
+- UNICEF Australia have developed resources to support teachers and parents in talking to children about COVID-19 as well as information on how employers can support working parents during the coronavirus outbreak.

-- Emerging Minds have resources for parents talking to children about disasters or traumatic events.
+- Emerging Minds have a video for parents on talking to children about disasters, traumatic events, or worries about the future.

 - Phoenix Australia have tips for taking care of yourself and your family as well as for those that need to quarantine or self-isolate and when to seek help.

 - WHO Social Stigma Guidelines for COVID-19 outlines safe language to use when discussing and reporting on COVID-19 to avoid social stigma.
 For those reporting on mental illness, we encourage you to refer to the Mindframe Guidelines.

-- SBS has COVID-19 health and mental health information for those that speak a language other than English.
+- SBS has Coronavirus health and mental health information for those that speak a language other than English.